PiotrMachowski/lovelace-xiaomi-vacuum-map-card/docs/templates/hypferValetudo.md

   identity: true
 ```

 In other cases you have to manually calibrate the map and provide calibration points.
+If you use MQTT Vacuum Camera to retrieve map image (recommended), see [Retrieving map image](/docs/templates/hypferValetudo.md#retrieving-map-image).

 ## Requirements